 Many things inspire my creations, but my main muses are poetry and spirituality/religion.”

 Anne Mayer was born on the northeastern coast of New Jersey and currently resides in Orlando, Florida.
 Anne is an abstract expressionist artist who enjoys both pure expressionism and abstract figurative works.
 She is a self-taught painter creating works with raw emotion, originality and speculation.
 She approaches the canvas without a specific idea in mind and in the process; a dominant idea will present itself and develops from there.
-I paint with spontaneity.
+She says "I paint with spontaneity.
 From brush, to color, to canvas I anticipate what my soul will reveal at that moment of time.
 I am often surprised by the revelation, other times I feel the angst of what may be.
 All in all, it is my truth for that day.
 I have no other expectations.
-My intent as an artist is to create a painting that draws the viewer like a magnet to the piece and finds a personal connection to it they can enjoy for a lifetime.
+My intent as an artist is to create a painting that draws the viewer like a magnet to the piece and finds a personal connection to it they can enjoy for a lifetime."

 "Art is a universal language, its essence speaks to all mankind."

 -Anne Mayer, Artist